scylladb/scylla-manager/docs/source/sctool.rst

 backup list
 ===========

-This commands allow you to list backups of given cluster.
+This commands allow you to list backups of a given cluster.

 **Syntax:**